kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

       Output : true false
       ```

-      - 4. 👍`Undefined :` A variable that has been declared but not assigned a value.
+  - 4. 🎯 `Undefined :` A variable that has been declared but not assigned a value.

       ```